 When you, your spouse, and your dependents have qualified medical expenses that aren’t covered by your health care plan, you can use your HSA money tax-free to pay for them.
 There are multiple ways you can spend from your HSA.

 Your Fidelity HSA® debit card is a simple way to pay for your qualified medical expenses on-the-spot.
-Just swipe it at your participating health care provider, and the money debits directly out of your HSA balance.
+Also, you can now pay with your debit card using Apple Pay®

 If you’d prefer to write a check to pay your health care provider, that’s an option too.
 Checks are free of charge.